-- Course issues, academic dishonesty, program requirements, or admission to or dismissal from specific academic programs: Dean of the relevant college - o Student academic records: Registrar - Academic services and resources, student disability accommodations or discrimination: Provost - Financial matters: Chief Financial Officer - Parking Tickets, student life, treatment by another student, athletics, or FERPA: Vice President for Student Affairs and Athletics
+- Financial matters: Accounts Receivable and Billing Manager - Parking Tickets, student life, treatment by another student, athletics, or FERPA: Vice President for Student Affairs and Athletics

 Step 3: Student Appeals

 If your Complaint is not satisfactorily resolved through the formal complaint process listed above, you may make an appeal for a review of the decision to the designated administrative officer listed below based on the subject of the complaint.
 That administrative officer may convene an appellate board to review the decision depending on its subject matter and the related university policies.
 All appeals must be submitted in writing and addressed to the designated administrative officer within five (5) business days after you have been notified of the decision.
 Your written appeal should state the basis on which the appeal is being made and should contain specific information and supporting documentation.